4nduril/recipes/sourdough-bagels.md

 ## 11.40: Forming the Bagels

-Look at Seamus' thread on how to prepare the working surface with oil and form the Bagels.
+Look at Seamus' thread on how to prepare the working surface with oil and form the Bagels. __NOTE:__ Preserve the last bit of dough in a sealed box in the fridge.
+Add it to the dough next time.
 Preheat the oven to 250°C. Leave Bagels for roughly an hour.

 ## 1 p.m.: Boiling and baking